-Hemicelluloses consist mainly of macro-molecular sugars with different characteristics, such as glucuronxylans and galactoglucomannans oligomers, from which a wide range of value-added products can be produced, e.g. ethanol, butanol, xylitol, lactic acid, fiber additives and hydrogels.
+Hemicelluloses consist mainly of macro-molecular sugars with different characteristics, such as glucuronxylans and galactoglucomannans oligomers, from which a wide range of value-added products can be produced, e.g. ethanol, butanol, xylitol, lactic acid, fiber additives and hydrogels (see Chapter 3 for more information about e.g. ethanol, xylitol and lactic acid).

 In a conventional kraft mill, most of the hemicelluloses end up in the black liquor.
 Hemicelluloses can be extracted from black liquor via different methods such as heat treatment, ultrafiltration and a combination of ultrafiltration and nano-filtration.
-Extraction of hemicellulose from black liquor has caught the interest in particular when lignin extraction from black liquor is targeted, because a lower content of hemicelluloses in the black liquor would facilitate the extraction of lignin as well as increase the purity of final lignin product, e.g. less ash content in separated lignin.^{4,5} extracted prior to pulping (Figure 5.2).
-In dissolving pulp processes, hemicelluloses should be removed prior to pulping since a pure cellulosebased product is to be produced (these processes will be discussed in a coming section).6 There has also been an interest in extracting hemicellulose prior to pulp production in kraft pulp mills and thermomechanical pulp mills.7 Several hemicelluloses pre-extraction methods can be found in the literature e.g. dilute acid hydrolysis, steam explosion, hot-water extraction, pre-extraction using organic solvents, alkaline extraction and near-neutral extraction using green liquor as extracting solvent.
+Extraction of hemicellulose from black liquor has caught the interest in particular when lignin extraction from black liquor is targeted, because a lower content of hemicelluloses in the black liquor would facilitate the extraction of lignin as well as increase the purity of final lignin product, e.g. less ash content in separated lignin.^{4,5}

+The hemicelluloses could also partially be extracted prior to pulping (Figure 6.2).
+In dissolving pulp processes, hemicelluloses should be removed prior to pulping since a pure cellulose-based product is to be produced (these processes will be discussed in a coming section).
+There has also been an interest in extracting hemicellulose prior to pulp production in kraft pulp mills and thermomechanical pulp mills.
+Several hemicelluloses pre-extraction methods can be found in the literature e.g. dilute acid hydrolysis, steam explosion, hot-water extraction, pre-extraction using organic solvents, alkaline extraction and near-neutral extraction using green liquor as extracting solvent.
 These methods differ in extraction yield, chemicals used and steam demand and in to what extent they affect the quality and quantity of the pulp.